Paul044/Repo/README.md

 ## API Reference

 You can use embroidery hoop with:

 1. Your hands
 a.
 In that case just take the hoop in one hand and do the embroidery things with another

 2. Embroidery stand
 a.
 In that case place the hoop to the stand according to the manufacturer instruction.
-Now you got your both hand free to emroider
+Now you got your both hand free to embroider

 ## Tests

 Describe and show how to run the tests with code examples.